 Social media distraction can disrupt your personal life, ruin your work productivity, and steal the time you could be spending on hobbies or improving yourself.
-But social media doesn’t need to be banished from your life for good; it just needs to be contained.
+However, social media doesn’t need to be banished from your life for good; it just needs to be contained.
 Like everything else in life, it’s all about moderation.

-How do you ditch social media addiction?
 Try these 12 approaches to ensure you’re using it in healthy, productive ways:

 1. Set a Goal

-Maybe you want to stop staying up so late, surfing social media.
-Perhaps one particular platform is putting you in a bad headspace.
-Or maybe you need to stop checking social media at work.
+Maybe you want to stop staying up so late surfing social media.
+Perhaps one particular platform is putting you in a bad headspace, or maybe you need to stop checking social media at work.

 When you’ve decided on a goal, write it down where you can see it.
 Put a sticky note on your work computer if checking social media at the office is the issue.
 If before-bed usage is the problem, place the note next to your comfy chair.
 Make sure it’s visible wherever you have issues.